setaman/vue-ellipse-progress/README.md

 - ### `noData`

 forces no data state.
-The component provide an no data state for the case that you data is not available.
+The component provides an no data state for the case that you data is not available.
 The circle progress still empty.

 >:heavy_exclamation_mark: the component takes the no data state also if you provide an invalid **[`progress`](#progress)** value